When to Plant

 Soil

 Heathers need an acidic, preferably moist (but not soggy) soil.
 They are tolerant of very poor, rocky soil, but the acidity is important.
-If you have a neutral or alkaline soil, work in acidic soil amendments such as damp peat moss.
-Avoid the use of sedge peat or spent mushroom compost as these can be too alkaline.
+If you have a neutral or alkaline soil, work in acidic soil amendments such peat-free ericaceous compost.
+We now recommend avoiding peat and choosing more environmentally-friendly alternatives.
 Yellow leaves are a sign that the pH of the soil lacks enough acidity for the plants.
-If you have a heavy clay soil, either double-dig the ground (to 2 spades' depth) and incorporate lots of peat or ericaceous compost mixed with one-third of sand or grit to improve drainage, or plant your heathers on a raised bed using an equal mix of compost, composted bark or peat moss and sand.
+If you have a heavy clay soil, either double-dig the ground (to 2 spades' depth) and incorporate lots of ericaceous compost mixed with one-third of sand or grit to improve drainage, or plant your heathers on a raised bed using an equal mix of compost, composted bark or ericaceous compost and sand.
 This will create a free-draining, acidic soil.
 Soggy soil can lead to root and stem rot or fungal diseases.

 Aspect